suROMAJIN/suROMAJIN/README.md

 Here are some of the projects I've been working on:

-1. **Project Name 1** - Brief description of what this project is about.
+1. **Project Name 1** - Brief description of what project is about.
-2. **Project Name 2** - Brief description of what this project is about.
+2. **Project Name 2** - Brief description of what project is about.
-3. **Project Name 3** - Brief description of what this project is about.
+3. **Project Name 3** - Brief description of what project is about.

 ### Accomplishments 🏆